ezraai/quickstart-datalake-cognizant-talend/assets/landing-page.md

 This quick start helps extend your AWS Data Lake foundation with Talend Platform for Big Data to achieve faster time to value.
 Explore visual job design with sample Talend Jobs illustrating Cognizant best practices for integrating your data lake workflows.
 Go deeper by leveraging Cognizant's expertise to get your Data Lake operational in AWS with Talend in less than two months.

 Talend allows you to ingest and process your Data Lake workloads in a variety of ways depending on your requirements.
-Use lightweight JVM's for ingest of data, use pushdown ELT style processing with Hive or Redshift to visually transform your data, or use the full power of Spark for more complex processing.
+Use lightweight JVM's for ingest of data, use pushdown ELT style processing with Hive or Redshift to visually transform your data, or use use native Spark for more complex processing.

 ![Talend Quickstart Workflow](talend-quickstart-workflow.png)